mmlacak/crochess/docs/source/libcc/ccposdefs.rst

     as a guard.

     :param step: A step to check.
+    :param filter__d: *Optional* value to filter out types of steps, can be :c:enumerator:`CC_STE_None`, in which case array steps are not filtered.
     :param steps: An array of all valid steps.
     :param steps_len__d: *Optional* parameter, array length.
     :returns: valid :c:enum:`CcStepTypeEnum` value if step is valid,